lego.com replacement parts self-serve request project main image

 The LEGO.com replacement parts request flow is a self-serve experience that users can use when they want to request a missing or broken bricks in a LEGO set.
 Because of some complexity in the existing flow, the completion rate of the request was low which means users needed to contact advisors to get their missing or broken bricks.

-The Existing Flow Analysis
+Existing Flow Analysis

 The existing/current flow was analysed with heuristic evaluation, data analytics and user interviews to find opportunities to improve the flow.